Robert Wadlow: Adulthood

 Wadlow required leg braces when walking and had little feeling in his legs and feet, but he never used a wheelchair.

 Wadlow became a celebrity after his 1936 U.S. tour with the Ringling Brothers Circus, appearing at Madison Square Garden and the Boston Garden in the center ring (never in the sideshow).
 During his appearances, he dressed in his everyday clothes and refused the circus's request that he wear a top hat and tails.

 In 1938, he began a promotional tour with the International Shoe Company, which provided him shoes free of charge, again only in his everyday street clothes.
 Wadlow saw himself as working in advertising, not exhibiting as a freak.
 He possessed great physical strength until the last few days of his life.

 Wadlow belonged to the Order of DeMolay, the Masonic-sponsored organization for young men, and was later a Freemason.
-By November 1939, Wadlow was a Master Mason under the jurisdiction of the Grand Lodge of Illinois A.F. and A.M.
+By November 1939, Wadlow was a Master Mason under the jurisdiction of the Grand Lodge of Illinois A.F.& A.M.

 One year before his death, Wadlow passed John Rogan as the tallest person ever recorded.
 On June 27, 1940 (18 days before his death), he was measured by doctors at 8 ft 11.1 in.